suculent/thinx-firmware-esp32-ino/README.md

 2. Create an API Key
 3. Clone [vanilla NodeMCU app repository](https://github.com/suculent/thinx-firmware-esp8266)
 4. Run the bash ./prerelease.sh to create Thinx.h file; you can edit this with your custom information but the file will be overwritten when building on the server
-5. You can store API Key in Thinx.h file in case your project is not stored in public repository.
+5. You can store Owner ID and API Key in Thinx.h file in case your project is not stored in public repository.
+Otherwise make sure WiFiManager is enabled in THiNXLib.h to copy-paste those values to Captive Portal later.
 6. Build and upload the code to your device.
-7. After restart, connect with some device to WiFi AP 'AP-THiNX' with password 'PASSWORD' and enter the API Key
+7. After restart, connect with some device to WiFi AP 'AP-THiNX' with password 'PASSWORD' and enter the API Key / Owner ID.
 8. Device will connect to WiFi and register itself.
 Check your thinx.cloud dashboard for new device.

 ...
 Then you can theoretically add own git source, add ssh-keys to access those sources if not public, attach the source to device to dashboard and click the last icon in row to build/update the device.
 But that's not tested at time of updating this readme.